Andy McCullough: 1999

 The Cardinals allocated McCullough to NFL Europe where he played for the Frankfurt Galaxy.
-This is where McCullough really began to reach his potential.

 McCullough had a standout season in Europe, recording 48 receptions (fourth in league) for 883 yards (second in league) and ten touchdowns (third in league).
 He also returned eight kickoffs for 158 yards and two punts for 46 yards.
 In a week six match-up with the Scottish Claymores he caught a career-best eight receptions for 170 yards and three touchdowns.

 McCullough earned World Bowl MVP honors as the Galaxy captured the NFL Europe League championship.
 He was the star of the game catching six passes for 151 yards and scored three touchdowns in Frankfurt's 38–24 win over the Barcelona Dragons.

 Following the NFL Europe season, McCullough returned to Arizona.
 He played in two games for the Cardinals during the 1999 NFL season, catching three passes for 45 yards.